xhochy/xhochy.github.com/_posts/2021-03-01-deploying-conda-environments-in-docker-how-to-do-it-right.md

   - uvicorn
 ```

 Instead of using that as an input for the container build, we are using [conda-lock](https://github.com/conda-incubator/conda-lock) to render the requirements into locked pinnings for different architectures.
 This enables us to have a consistent environment to make developer as well as production environments reproducible.
 Another benefit of using `conda-lock` is that you can generate the lockfile for any platform from any other platform.
-This means we can develop on macOS and have production systems on Linxu but still generate the lockfiles for all of them on either systems.
+This means we can develop on macOS and have production systems on Linux but still generate the lockfiles for all of them on either systems.
 We can do this using the following commands:

 ```
 conda lock -p osx-64 -p osx-arm64 -p linux-64 -p linux-aarch64 -f environment.yml